raganwald-deprecated/homoiconic/2013/02/prototypes.md

 You will have something that works just like a simple class-based system, with the constructor function and its prototype acting as the "class."

-But if you want more, you have a flexible system that does allow you to do more.
+But if you want more, you have a flexible system that does allow you to do [much much more][fd].
 It's up to you.

 ([discuss](http://www.reddit.com/r/javascript/comments/17v813/classes_vs_prototypes_in_js/))

+[fd]: https://github.com/raganwald/homoiconic/blob/master/2013/01/function_and_method_decorators.md#function-and-method-decorators "Function and Method Decorators"

 ---